Nokia 7700

-The Nokia 7700 (Model - M Type RAL-2) is a smartphone produced by Nokia, announced in October 2003 but never released.
+The Nokia 7700 (Model - M Type RAL-2) is a mobile phone produced by Nokia, announced in October 2003 but never released.
 It was produced as a prototype unit between 2003-2004.
 It was expected to be the first smartphone running the Series 90 GUI on Symbian OS and Nokia's first pen-based device, intending to compete against handsets like Sony Ericsson P800.
 At announcement Nokia dubbed it a "media device."

 Features

 Compatible with GSM/HSCSD/GPRS/EDGE 900/1800/1900 MHz networks, the 7700 featured a wide, 3.5-inch touch-screen colour LCD with a resolution of 640 × 320 pixels which is the first smartphone with 2:1 aspect ratio and supporting 65,000 colours.
 It had 64 MB of internal memory and a MultiMedia Card (MMC) slot.
 It also included an integrated VGA camera with a maximum resolution of 640 × 480 pixels, an integrated FM radio, Bluetooth, USB and Nokia's proprietary Pop-Port interface for connectivity purposes.

 The 7700 was to include a comprehensive application suite (such as a complete PIM suite, 'full' web browser, email client and an office suite comprising Word Processor, Spread-Sheet and a PowerPoint viewer) and supported Java MIDP 2.0 applications.
 It was also to be the first phone to support Visual Radio, and the first Nokia phone to support DVB-H mobile television with the addition of the Nokia Streamer SU-6 accessory.